fibo/.software/README.md

 * your host is too old, without vendor support
 * you have not root rights, and you need to keep your software update
-* you need to compile and customize your builds

 * you want to compile from sources you trust
 * you want to try new releases without waiting until they are packaged
 * you are a nerd